dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 | ---------- | ----------- |
 | `CameraEnhancer` | The main class that contains all camera control APIs. |

+Camera Enhancer is the class that integrate regularcamera control APIs.
+You can apply basic camera configurations and also enable advanced features via CameraEnhancer class.
+While `CameraEnhancer` class taking control of the camera, `DCECameraView` is the class that responsible for displaying the video streaming on the UI when the camera is opened.

 **UI Classes**

 | Class Name | Description |